Mingkai14/DDGWizard/docs/Generate_features.rst

     <div style="text-align: justify;">
     (4). <span class="keyword-highlight">--if_reversed_data</span>
-    This parameter requires you to provide a value of 0 or 1.
-The value of 0 means only predicting the ΔΔG for the mutations provided in the file, while the value of 1 means also predicting the ΔΔG for the reverse mutations of the mutations provided.
+    This parameter requires user to provide a value of 0 or 1.
+The value of 0 means only generating features for the direct mutation, while the value of 1 means also generating the features for the reverse mutations of the mutations provided.
     <p></p>
     </div>